-Many energy conversion units have a minimal part-load requirement, below which they cannot operate, and binary variables are commonly used to model the on/off behavior of such components \citep{mancoReviewMultiEnergy2024}:
+Many energy conversion units have a minimum part-load requirement, below which they cannot operate, and binary variables are commonly used to model the on/off behavior of such components \citep{mancoReviewMultiEnergy2024}:

-Here, $\Edot_{e_{out}}$ is the energy outflow of the component, and $\Edot_{min}$ and $\Edot_{max}$ are the minimal and maximal energy outflows, respectively.
+Here, $\Edot_{e_{out}}$ is the energy outflow of the component, and $\Edot_{min}$ and $\Edot_{max}$ are the minimum and maximum energy outflows, respectively.
 If the binary variable $b = 0$, the component is off and $\Edot_{e_{out}} = 0$.
-If $b = 1$, the component is on, and the minimal part-load is enforced, i.e., $\Edot_{min} \le \Edot_{e_{out}} \le \Edot_{max}$.
-In our previous work \citep{wedemeyerRobustEnergySystem2025}, we demonstrated that when curtailment is not allowed, and the supplied energy outflow $\Edot_{e_{out}}$ must exactly meet the demand, minimal part-load constraints can render operation infeasible for low-demand scenarios.
+If $b = 1$, the component is on, and the minimum part-load is enforced, i.e., $\Edot_{min} \le \Edot_{e_{out}} \le \Edot_{max}$.
+In our previous work \citep{wedemeyerRobustEnergySystem2025}, we demonstrated that when curtailment is not allowed, and the supplied energy outflow $\Edot_{e_{out}}$ must exactly meet the demand, minimum part-load constraints can render operation infeasible for low-demand scenarios.

-However, if curtailment is allowed, the component can operate continuously at its minimal part-load, and any surplus energy can be dissipated.
-Similar to the case of piecewise-linear performance curves, minimal part-load constraints can be replaced by admissible energy outflow ranges if the energy inflow of the component is externally supplied and unconstrained, and hence cannot lead to the failure of the feasibility time-step heuristic.
-In contrast, if the energy inflow induces an additional demand in a different energy form within the multi-energy system, operating at minimal part-load may create an extra demand that cannot be satisfied, potentially leading to infeasibility.
+However, if curtailment is allowed, the component can operate continuously at its minimum part-load, and any surplus energy can be dissipated.
+Similar to the case of piecewise-linear performance curves, minimum part-load constraints can be replaced by admissible energy outflow ranges if the component has an unconstrained externally supplied energy inflow and hence cannot lead to the failure of the feasibility time-step heuristic.
+In contrast, if the energy inflow induces an additional demand in a different energy form within the multi-energy system, operating at minimum part-load may create an extra demand that cannot be satisfied, potentially leading to infeasibility.
 An example problem for which the feasibility time-step heuristic fails is shown in Figure \ref{fig:ex_min_part_load}.
 It consists of three components.
-Components $1$ and $2$ can convert energy form $1$ into energy form $2$, and component $3$ can supply energy form $1$ from an externally supplied energy form, which is not shown in the figure.
+Components $1$ and $2$ can convert energy form $1$ into energy form $2$, and component $3$ can supply energy form $1$ from an unconstrained externally supplied energy form, which is not shown in the figure.

 The corresponding design problem can be formulated as

 with